shirishb/coursera_Getting_and_Cleaning_Data/CodeBook.md

+**Note:** This file is INCOMPLETE.
+I submitted an updated version *AFTER* the course project submission deadline as CodeBook_late.md.
+This was done just for completeness sake... please grade me on my incomplete work for fairness! :)

+---

 **Note:** This file is heavily derived from the files *README.txt* and *features_info.txt* from the UCI "Human Activity Recognition Using Smartphones Data Set, Version 1.0" available at: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones